oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

     ./oci-react-samples/cloudbank/scripts/setup.sh
     </copy>
     ```
-    The setup process will request the values which you have prepared in Task 2.
-Provide these values from your notes to start the provisioning process with __Terraform__.
+    The setup process will request the values from Task 2.
+Provide these values from your notes to start the provisioning process with Terraform.
 The script will then prompt you to confirm your previous inputs.
 If you have made an error, this allows you to fix it.
-Once confirmed, proceed by typing in `y`.
+Once you have confirmed, proceed by typing in `y`.

     ```bash
     Please confirm that the entered values are correct.
 Proceed with inputs? [y/N] <copy>y</copy>